SORencber/MD5_Password_Cracker/README.md

 # MD5_Password_Cracker
-You can crack a password with hashed md5 to using a passwordlist file.
+You can crack a password that  is hashed md5 to using a passwordlist file.

 you can find popular cracked hashes files on https://wiki.skullsecurity.org/Passwords